 DISCUSSION:

 Tribal Cultural Resources AB 52 (Gatto, 2014) established a new category of resources in CEQA called Tribal Cultural Resources.
 (PRC, § 21074.) “‘Tribal cultural resources’ are either of the following: (1) Sites, features, places, cultural landscapes, sacred places, and objects with cultural value to a California Native American tribe that are either of the following: (A) Included or determined to be eligible for inclusion in the California Register of Historical Resources.
 (B) Included in a local register of historical resources as defined in subdivision (k) of section 5020.1.
 (2) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of section 5024.1.
 In applying the criteria set forth in subdivision (c) of section 5024.1 for the purposes of this paragraph, the lead agency shall consider the significance of the resource to a California Native American tribe.”
 (Ibid.)
 Consultation with a California Native American Tribe that has requested such consultation may assist a lead agency in determining whether the project may adversely affect tribal cultural resources, and if so, how such effects may be avoided or mitigated.
-Whether or not consultation has been requested (no such consultation was requested for the San Diego Water Board’s Biological Objectives), the lead agency evaluates whether the project may cause a substantial adverse change in a site, feature, place, cultural landscape, sacred place, or object, with cultural value to a California Native American Tribe.
+Whether or not consultation has been requested (no such consultation was requested for the San Diego Water Board’s the Stream Biological Objective), the lead agency evaluates whether the project may cause a substantial adverse change in a site, feature, place, cultural landscape, sacred place, or object, with cultural value to a California Native American Tribe.

 Impacts and Mitigation

-This is a San Diego Region level analysis of the potential impacts from Biological Objectives.
-The specific location of potential impacts would be determined during the implementation of Biological Objectives.
+This is a San Diego Region level analysis of the potential impacts from the Stream Biological Objective.
+The specific location of potential impacts would be determined during the implementation of the Stream Biological Objective.

 Compliance projects may include focused or modified maintenance or upgrades to treatment technologies and/or Best Management Practices in priority locations, and/or additional monitoring and reporting.
 Construction related activities would mostly occur in existing developed and regulated site areas where ground disturbance has previously occurred, or within previously disturbed waters of the State.
 Because these areas are already disturbed, it is unlikely that construction activities would cause a substantial adverse change to tribal cultural resources.
 However, potential impacts to tribal cultural resources could occur from construction related activities depending on unique site-specific conditions.
 The site-specific presence or absence of these resources is unknown because the specific locations for compliance measures would be determined by responsible agencies at the project level.
 Construction activities could result in minor ground disturbances, which could impact tribal cultural resources if they are sited in locations containing these resources and where disturbances have not previously occurred.
 However, this is not reasonably expected to occur.
 Monitoring and assessment activities, as well as the addition of non-structural BMPs, are not expected to result in substantial adverse change in the significance of a tribal cultural resource site, feature, place, or cultural landscape as defined in PRC section 21074, 5020.1(k), or 5024.1.
 These activities are not expected to result in potentially significant impacts due to their lack of ground disturbance, as well as the scale and duration of such activities.